 - 4 tbsp chutney

-Create an elegant, healthy starter – and it’s the perfect way to make sure you use all those excess vegetables.
+Create an elegant, healthy starter – the perfect way to make sure you use all those excess vegetables.
 To serve 4 you’ll need:

 - 300g parsnips